thindil/steamsky/bin/doc/MODDING.md

 - Attribute `showtype`: optional attribute.
 If you want to show item type in game (for example in cargo or in trade screen) different than item type from *game.dat* file, you can set this parameter to any text value.
-- Data: optional tags.
+- `Data`: optional tags.
 Each tag is one value.
 For items used as food it is value of hunger reduced by one portion.
 For item used as drinks, value of thirst reduced by one portion.
 For ammunition it is damage done by that ammunition.
 For working tools it is chance for item to be damaged during